 - Customer Service: 2.5

 Few businesses these days have managed to avoid at least one scathing online review from an angry customer.
-We get it – everyone has off days.
+We get it – everyone has off days, including customers and companies.

 But the number of complaints that Lifepoints has generated on sites like SiteJabber and Survey Police is worrying.
 In all fairness, however, the platform’s reviews tend to fair much better on Google Play and Trust Pilot.